-"Large Town"
+Large Town

-The towns of Texas, Inglewood and Goondiwindi as identified in map numbers 1-3.
+The towns of Goondiwindi, Inglewood and Texas as identified in map numbers 1-3.

-"Map No's, 1-3"
+Map No's.
+1-3

 These are the three maps that have been specifically prepared for the purposes of identifying the location of particular rating categories, specifically the various towns.
-Copies of these maps are attached to Council's 2023/2024 Revenue Statement.
+Copies of these maps are attached to Council's 2025/2026 Revenue Statement.
 The originals of these maps are retained by the Finance Manager.

-"Map No's.
-4-11"
+Map No's.
+4-11

-These are the seven maps that have been specifically prepared for the purposes of identifying the location of particular rating categories, specifically the various towns.
-Copies of these maps are attached to Council's 2023/2024 Revenue Statement.
+These are the seven maps that have been specifically prepared for the purposes of identifying the location of particular rating categories, specifically the various towns or localities.
+Copies of these maps are attached to Council's 2025/2026 Revenue Statement.
 The originals of these maps are retained by the Finance Manager.

-"SCU"
+SCU

-"SCU" means "standard cattle unit" and has the same meaning as that stated in the Environmental Protection Regulation 2008.
+SCU means 'standard cattle unit' and has the same meaning as that stated in the Environmental Protection Regulation 2008.

-"Small Town"
+Small Town

-Any town within the Goondiwindi Regional Council area, other than a large town and identified in map numbers 4-11.
+Any town within the Goondiwindi Regional Council area, other than a large town and identified in map numbers 4-11 other than Silverspur.

-"SPU"
+SPU

-"SPU" means "standard pig unit" and has the same meaning as that stated in the Environmental Protection Regulation 2008.
+SPU means 'standard pig unit' and has the same meaning as that stated in the Environmental Protection Regulation 2008.

-"Valuation"
+Valuation

-"Valuation" means site valuation (SV) and unimproved valuation (UV) as supplied by the Department administrating the Land Valuation Act 2010 or future legislation that may supersede the act.
+Valuation means site valuation (SV) and unimproved valuation (UV) as supplied by the Department administrating the Land Valuation Act 2010 or future legislation that may supersede the act.